03chrisk/PEFT-T5-on-CNN-dailynews/README.md

 3. **Hardware & Performance**:
    - The training was conducted on an **NVIDIA A100 GPU** with 40 GB of memory.
 Using a similar GPU will help replicate the performance metrics.
-   - Differences in hardware architecture (e.g., using a different GPU or CPU) may lead to slight variations in results.
+   - Differences in hardware architecture (e.g., using a different GPU) may lead to slight variations in results.

 ### Note on CUDA Non-Determinism: